mastering23/acme_hr_directory/README.md

 ### Set up the PostgreSQL database:
     - Create a PostgreSQL database.
-    - Update the database configuration in `config.js`.
+    - Update the database configuration in `client.cjs`.